msdale/e-commerce/README.md

 THIS SQL SCRIPT SHOULD ONLY BE RUN ONCE TO INITIALIZE THE MYSQL DATABASE/SCHEMA AS A FIRST-TIME SETUP.

+Lastly, there must be a .env file present (you must create it) in the root directory of the repository clone in your local environment.
+The .env file will contain your MySQL credentials.
+The correct format is:

+DB_NAME='database_name'
+DB_USER='user'
+DB_PW='password'

+The database_name will be 'ecommerce_db', the user and password are to be substituted with your MySQL credentials.

 See demo of the installation process below...